jairo-picott/BIEM/README.md

 git clone https://github.com/jairo-picott/BIEM.git

-Instructions for setup and usage can be found in the documentation within the repository.

 ## How to Contribute
 Contributions to BIEM-Ifc are welcome!
 If you have suggestions for improvements or have identified issues, please feel free to fork this repository, make your changes, and submit a pull request.